 The avocado gives our bodies super powers to be the best they can be from the inside out.
-Avocados support everything from our brains, organs, skin, and hair because they are full of: Antioxidants, Minerals, Fatty acids, Biotin, Beta carotene, Protein, Lecithin, Fatty acids, Vitamins A, B-5, D, and E, Antioxidants, Minerals, Essential fatty acids, Biotin, & Vitamins A, B-5, and E
+Avocados support everything including our brains, organs, skin, and hair because they are full of: Antioxidants, Minerals, Fatty acids, Biotin, Beta carotene, Protein, Lecithin, Fatty acids, Vitamins A, B-5, D, and E, Antioxidants, Minerals, Essential fatty acids, Biotin, & Vitamins A, B-5, and E

-Avocado Oil can be used topically to support our skin and hair.
-Here are 10 ways you can add them into your daily regimen for bountiful results:
+Avocado oil can be used topically to support our skin and hair.
+Here are 10 ways you can add them into your daily regimen for bountiful results.

 1. Use avocado oil for chapped skin

 Chapped skin is often the result of eczema or psoriasis, but it can also appear after living in a dry climate for a while.
 Avocado oil is a heavy and thick moisturizer, making it super effective for more intense dryness.
 Also, the vitamins and antioxidants from avocados offer additional nutritional skin support to assist with eczema.
 To achieve the greatest effects, massage it into your skin after a warm bath or shower to enable it to thoroughly absorb.
 The oil will sink deeper into your skin providing the best results.

 2. Use avocado oil as a facial moisturizer

 The epidermis is the skin’s outermost layer.
 When applied to the skin, antioxidants and nutrients from the avocado oil are quickly absorbed by the epidermis.
 The skin on your face absorbs these nutrients, keeping your skin moisturized and healthy while also encouraging the creation of new skin cells.

 3. Avocado oil can help prevent and treat acne